nextcloud/documentation/README.rst

 Building
 --------
+First make sure that these things are installed
+ - Python 2
+ - Sphinx (e.g. sudo yum install python-sphinx)
+ - Sphinx PHPDomain (e.g. easy_install -U sphinxcontrib-phpdomain)

-Make sure that Sphinx is installed (e.g. sudo yum install python-sphinx), then enter any manual directory, then run ``make html``.
+then enter any manual directory, then run ``make html``.
 The result can be found in the ``_build/html`` subdirectory.